-PLC groups identify target areas and goals for improvement through Venado's School Plan for Student Achievement (SPSA) and staff development is developed around these goals and objectives.
+PLC groups identify target areas and goals for improvement through Venado's Single Plan for Student Achievement (SPSA) and staff development is developed around these goals and objectives.
 The SPSA is monitored by the Venado School Site Council (SSC), composed of elected students, parents, and staff members, as well as Venado's Instructional Support Team.
 Moreover, the staff is in the early stages of implementing Universal Design for Learning (UDL) practices across departments.
-Other areas of staff professional development include social justice, Social-emotional Learning, grading practices, Growth Mindset, Restorative Practices, Mindfulness and Technology.
+Other areas of staff professional development include excellence, equity and inclusion, social-emotional learning, standards-based grading practices, Growth Mindset, Restorative Practices, Mindfulness and Technology.